sergey-serebryakov/eigen-blis/README.md

 ```
 and a program is linked against corresponding library.
 That's basically all!
 ### Running examples in this project
-Get this project and create initial configuration:
+Get this project and create initial configuration (required to compile BLIS):
 ```shell
 git clone https://github.com/sergey-serebryakov/eigen-blis.git
 cd ./eigen-blis
 cp ./config.mk.template ./config.mk
 ```
 Previous versions of BLIS require that a CPU configuration is provided (go [here](https://github.com/flame/blis/tree/0.1.8/config) to see which configurations are available).
 Edit the BLIS_CONFNAME variable in config .mk file to specify a desired configuration.
-It is very important to select a correct configuration at this step.
-Once configuration is specified, it is time to compile BLIS and get Eigen (at this step you may need to adjust your environmental settings (proxy settings) or install additional dependencies (mercurial)):
+It is very important to select correct configuration at this step.
+Once configuration is specified, it is time to compile BLIS and get Eigen (before this step you may need to adjust your environmental settings (proxy settings) or install additional dependencies (mercurial - to get Eigen)):
 ```shell
 cd ./third_party
 make eigen